 Earlier this year, two separate security risks were brought to light: CVE-2017-0144, a vulnerability in the SMB Server that could allow remote code execution that was fixed in March, and WannaCry/Wcry, a relatively new ransomware family that was found in late April.
-Previously WannaCry was spread via Dropbox URLs embedded in emails, but new variants are now spreading via this previously found SMB vulnerability.
+Previously WannaCry was downloaded from Dropbox URLs, but new variants are now spreading via this previously found SMB vulnerability.
 This has resulted in one of the most serious ransomware attacks to hit users across the globe.

 The ransom note demanded a payment of US$ 300 be made in Bitcoin; note that this ransom demand is already lower than the amount asked for in the earlier attacks.
 Aside from the initial attacks in the United Kingdom, other countries were also affected in large numbers.

 Trend Micro detects the variants used in this attack as RANSOM_WANA.A and RANSOM_WCRY.I.
 Customers are already protected against this threat through Predictive Machine Learning and other relevant ransomware protection features found in Trend Micro XGen™ security.

 [RELATED: Identify the gaps in your existing endpoint protection solution using the free Trend Micro Machine Learning Assessment tool.]

 The vulnerability used in this attack (code named EternalBlue) was among those leaked by the Shadow Brokers group that was allegedly stolen from the National Security Agency (NSA).
 The vulnerability was exploited to drop a file on the vulnerable system, which would then be executed as a service.
 This would then drop the actual ransomware file onto the affected system, encrypting files with the .WNCRY extension.
 (A separate component file for displaying the ransom note would also be dropped.)
 Files with a total of 176 extensions, including those commonly used by Microsoft Office, databases, file archives, multimedia files, and various programming languages.